 The Recruitment Process

-- Applicants will meet with the Centre Manager and/or Volunteer Co-ordinator after training to discuss next steps.
+- After training, the applicant will meet with the volunteer coordinator and/or senior practitioner after training to discuss next steps

-Volunteers will be given training and will receive on going regular training and development in addition to regular supervisions.
-Volunteers are reimbursed for travel and expenses incurred in the role.
+Volunteers will be given regular support and supervisions, as well as the opportunity to access development opportunities and training.
+Volunteers are also reimbursed for ‘out of pocket’ travel and expenses incurred in the role

 Want to sign up?
 The Lincolnshire Action Trust application pack can be downloaded here: